sedanuronderr/Woof_Compose_App/README.md

 # Woof_Compose_App
-Compose , Lazy Column ,Compose-UI ,Scaffold teknolojileri kullanıldı.
+Compose , Lazy Column ,Compose-UI ,Scaffold  Jetpack libraries were used in the project.

 <table>